RetGal/Dayon/resources/readme.txt

   On the assisted machine (acting as a client) click the Dayon! link or run the dayon_assisted script.
   Enter access token or the (external) IP address and port number of the assistant machine.

-Linux:

-  A JRE (Java 8 or newer) is required.
-  If you want to install from the tar archive, then you may need to chmod +x setup.sh before executing it.

-OSX/macOS:

-  A JRE (Java 8 or newer) is required.
-  You will also have to grant the "Screen Recording" permission to dayon_assisted.sh:
-  System Preferences => Security and Privacy => Privacy => Screen Recording

 Project: